siomarapantarotto/maven-memos/README.md

 ## Open and set pom.xml correctly to start coding

+Main configuration is complete.

+Parent project pom.xml file is set up properly.

-Check 'fraud-check-service' repo from now on.
+Check **'fraud-check-service'** repo from now on.